centminmod/wordpress-plugin-mirror-poc/readme.md

 ### WordPress Themes Cloudflare CDN Benchmarks

-Like the [WordPress mirrored benchmarks](#wget-download-speed-test), Cloudflare CDN is way faster.
+Like the [WordPress plugins mirror benchmarks](#wget-download-speed-test), Cloudflare CDN is way faster.
 Cloudflare CDN is up to 28.6x faster for download speed and 87% faster in terms of latency response times.

 | Source | Run | Download Speed (MB/s) |
 |--------|-----|------------------------|